 APRIL 22, 1991, Monday

-12 year old Jessica blankly stared at the rain drops plopping on her small legs that slid down from her umbrella.
+12 year old Jessica blankly stared at the raindrops sliding down from her umbrella.
 Though the rain wasn’t strong, it still got her pretty, white shoes wet and muddy.
 Throughout the year, she begged her parents to buy her this pair and it was finally given to her on the 18th of April—her birthday.
 However, she could care less about how precious it was to her now.
 She was not going to complain and cry over something so childish.
-There was something else much worse of a situation to cry for today.
+The rain had bigger reasons to grieve over today.

-Jessica was raised in the birthplace of her American-Korean father in the California grounds of San Francisco.
-11 years of her life, she spoke English and her mother conversed to her often in Korean at home.
+Jessica was raised in the birthplace of her American-Korean father in the Californian grounds of San Francisco.
+11 years of her life, English was her main language, but her mother conversed to her often in Korean at home.
 With the mixed Korean blood aside, she was born and raised in America and it was her home.
 She could not dream of being anywhere else, but one day, her parents declared they will be going back to Korea.
 It was brought up so out of the blue that she tried to object to it with every fiber of her being.
 Korea might be her parent’s home country, but even they have not been back there for a long period of time.

 She wanted to go back America.
 It was her home.
-She could cry about saying goodbye to the land that made her fly so freely, but neither could she complain about that anymore.
+It depressed her to think that she may never fly so freely again, but neither could she complain about that anymore.
 Getting out of the comfort zone is a common road in life and at this point, she has no choice but to accept things as is.
-Moving to another country isn’t as bad as losing someone you thought you would never lose.
+Moving to another country out of your will won’t ever be as bad as losing someone you never thought you could lose.

 At 11 years old, coming here to this land confused her and angered her.
 When she asked her parents for the reason why, anything that came right out of their mouths were equivocal.
 It made no sense to her that she was kept in the dark, but now she realized that they were only trying to protect her.
 Among their little family was a beautiful young flower, and it has now wilted away.